smart-data-models/dataModel.GreenEnergy/PhotovoltaicMeasurement/doc/spec_DE.md

         type: Property
         units: Ampere
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateEnergyMeteringStarted:
-      description: 'The starting date for metering energy in an ISO8601 UTC format'
+      description: The starting date for metering energy in an ISO8601 UTC format
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi: